-USGS Monthly Groundwater News and Highlights: March 1, 2017
+USGS Monthly Groundwater News and Highlights: May 1, 2017

 Subscribe and get the latest USGS groundwater news and science sent to your inbox every month!

 Featured Product: USGS National Brackish Groundwater Assessment

 A new USGS assessment suggests that brackish groundwater could help stretch limited freshwater supplies.
 The amount of fresh or potable groundwater in storage has declined for many areas in the United States and has led to concerns about the future availability of water for drinking-water, agricultural, industrial, and environmental needs.
 Use of brackish groundwater could supplement or, in some places, replace the use of freshwater sources and enhance our Nation's water security.
 Learn more: